Lesaloon/TARIC/docs/api/wire-format.md

 ### canonicalization for hashing

-We are using CBOR for canonicalization before hashing, to ensure a stable binary representation of the log entry fields.
-The fields are serialized in the following order:
+We use CBOR for canonicalization before hashing, to ensure a stable binary representation of the log entry fields.
+The fields are serialized in the following order (excluding `entry_hash` and `signature`):
 1. version
-(excluding entry_hash)
 2. device_id
 3. timestamp
 4. session_id